yftzeng/WowPyUnzip/README.markdown

 The project is mainly on extract **Chinese/Japsnse/Korean(CJK)** zip files.

 In some linux distributions, such as Fedora/Ubuntu, there are few softwares can extract CJK filename correctly.
-I have tried 'unzip', 'peazip' and '7z-zip', but nothing helps.
-In CJK communicity, many people suggest to patch 'unzip' project with "unzpriv.h".
+I have tried `unzip`, `peazip` and `7z-zip`, but nothing helps.
+In CJK communicity, many people suggest to patch `unzip` project with `unzpriv.h`.
 The method is hard for newbie, and the most important is even patched it still doesn't work.

 That is why I develop myself tool, for easy, simple and correct.
 Try it, and have fun.